loouislow81/equilibrium/README.md

 # equilibrium

-> Time machine backup solution for Linux
+> A lightweight low-level time machine backup utility for Linux

 I wrote this because at my workplace has a terrible IT culture.
 That backing data is an optional practice. **Equilibrium** helps me to  incrementally backup changes on my working computer, I need something very straight forward and lightweight but not sacrifying the backup performance or even hogging the host system.
 And I also can even configure with `crontab`.